indyplanets/appcenter-documentation/admin-guide/manager-users.md

 - Filter the list of users by administrative status
 - Search for users
 - Sort the list of users in descending or ascending order
-- Promote user to and from Admin status
+- Promote users to and from Admin status

 **Note**: You can combine view and search options.